JasonMortonNZ/bs3-sublime-plugin/README.md

 ### Buttons

-**Note:** all button snippets below can have any of the following options append to the end of the snippet *. **E.g.**:
+**Note:** all button snippets below can have any of the following options append to the end of the snippet *.

-- bs3-button:success
-- bs3-large-button:disabled
-- bs3-block-button:warning

-*
 - :danger
 - :default
 - :disabled